aalm/bbs-fw_wiki/Configuration-Tool.md

 Pedal backwards, touch throttle or break (requires break sensors).

-**Target Current**
+**Target Power**
-Target current for assist level, only applies to PAS and Cruise.
-The is the % of max current that will be feed to the motor for this assist level.
+Target power for the assist level, only applies to PAS, Variable PAS and Cruise.
+This is the % of max current that will be feed to the motor for this assist level.
+In case of Variable PAS, this is the maximum power you will receive when throttle is fully pressed.

 **Max Throttle**
 This is the % of max current that will be feed to the motor when max throttle is applied.
 Only applies to throttle assist levels.

 **Max Cadence**
 Cadence in % of maximum.
-This parameter controls how fast the pedals
-are allowed to spin.
+This parameter controls how fast the pedals are allowed to spin.
 Max cadence for BBSHD is around 150rpm.
 This parameter was called "speed" in the original Bafang firmware.

 **Max Speed**
 This is the % of max configured road speed for this assist level.
 Going faster than this will reduce motor power.

+Example:
-Example: If global max speed is configured to 100km/h and this is
+If global max speed is configured to 100km/h and this is
 configured to 25% then max speed is 25km/h.

 **Operation Mode Toggle**